Engin-Boot/capture-behavior-of-a-visit-counter-RV313/needs-tech.md

 Scenario: Recover across restarts of the server that runs the visit-counter

-  Given : computing visit-count.
+  Given system computing visit-count

-  When	: the server unexpected shut-down.
+  When the server goes down unexpectedly

-  Then	: recover across restarts of server.
+  Then the recover across restarts the server

 Scenario: Reconcile counts if the sensor is offline for a while

-  Given	: Sensor is online.
+  Given Sensor is online
+  and working

-  When	: If the sensor is offline.
+  When the sensor is offline

-  Then	: Reconcile counts.
+  Then Reconcile count